 Spend a Day at the Beach

 Spending a day at the beach in Naples is a great way to spend at least one day on your vacation.
-Take a good book like The Secret to Southern Charm along and do nothing but read and relax.
+Take a good book along and do nothing but read and relax.
 Sounds good, doesn't it?

 A beach day is more than just relaxing in the sun, it's one of the best things to do in Naples Florida.
 This city is home to some of the most beautiful beachfront in the entire country.

 Gorgeous sand dunes lead into fine white sand that meets beautiful crystal clear calm waters on the Naples shoreline.
 And it's all waiting, inviting visitors to enjoy its serene views.

 Sunbathe on the beach, head out into the surf for some water sports, or just float your cares away in the warm waters.
 Remember to bring your snorkel as you'll probably see marine life like tropical fish, stingrays, and you might even run into a Manatee!

 You may find areas of the beach marked off with yellow tape and a sign letting you know to keep away from the sea turtle nests.